MishraShikhar/OCVS/OCVS/ExtendApptoOCI.md

      ![](./images/Lab400/400_85_1.png " ")

-    Select IP address option and fill out the details as shown in the image.
+    Select IP addresses option and fill out the details as shown in the image.
 Click on **Add**.

      ![](./images/Lab400/400_85_2.png " ")